MARCH 2026 · 11 MIN READ

 Detection timeline

-The window between initial access and ransomware deployment is your opportunity.
-Most ransomware operators spend 3 to 14 days inside the network before deploying.
+The window between initial access and ransomware deployment is your opportunity, and it is measured in days, not weeks.
+Mandiant's M-Trends 2025 report puts the global median dwell time at 11 days across all intrusions, and 5 days where the adversary announced itself, the typical ransomware pattern.
 If you detect the intrusion during this window, you can contain the incident before encryption occurs.

 Key metrics: